SSC-2016/labs/README.md

 ## Additional Information
 This lab requires interaction, over the network, of at least 3 machines.
 I will be providing a configuration script to set up a such a three virtual machine setup asap.

+### Tuesday and Wednesday 08-10
+- students can work alone or in groups of 2 to 3 students

+In this lab you will get familiar with:
+- networking tools
+- tcp protocol
+- network vulnerabilities

+### Lab Report

+Select one of the tasks from 1 to 7 and submit a lab report.

+The report should cover the following sections:

+- Design: The design of your attacks, including the attacking strategies, the packets that you use in your attacks, the tools that you used, etc.

+- Observation: Is your attack successful?
+How do you know whether it has succeeded or not?
+What do you expect to see?
+What have you observed?
+Is the observation a surprise to you?

+- Explanation: Some of the attacks might fail.
+If so, you need to find out what makes them fail.
+You can find the explanations from your own experiments (preferred) or from the Internet.
+If you get the explanation from the Internet, you still need to find ways to verify those explanations through your own experiments.
+You need to convince us that the explanations you get from the Internet can indeed explain your observations.

 ## Reminder - Security Talk (presentation)
 - this is the final week for choosing a topic
 - in week 6 topic list should already be final